guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 The topic was first presented at [Kanxue SDC 2023 in Shanghai, China on October 23, 2023](https://mp.weixin.qq.com/s/591Zt6Yk55i8ugOjC5Hy6w).
 Later, it was presented at the `Huawei Security Reward Program Annual Conference 2024` in Shenzhen, China on March 28, 2024.
 There were some minor changes in the Huawei presentation.
 I added a few previously undisclosed details.

 I was focusing on bug hunting and fuzzing on Android and IoT.
 However, when I disclosed the vulnerabilities, I found that Android OEMs have poor vulnerability disclosure policies and offer lower bug bounties.
-Even if I can achieve system or root LPE on Android OEMs, the bug bounty may only be $1k, and they don't want me to disclose the vulnerabilities or even mention that their products have vulnerabilities.
+Even if I can achieve system or root LPE on Android, the bug bounty may only be $1k, and they don't want me to disclose the vulnerabilities or even mention that their products have vulnerabilities.
 Finding these vulnerabilities feels like doing charity work.
 Of course, Huawei is an exception; they handle vulnerability disclosure better and offer appropriate rewards.

-During this research, I built a system for simulating and fuzzing Android Trusted Applications based on `AFL+Unicorn`.
+During this research, I built a system for simulating and fuzzing Android Trusted Applications based on `AFL + Unicorn`.
 I believe this system is general enough to be efficiently used for macOS/iOS vulnerability research as well.
-All I need to do is implement the syscalls and APIs for the macOS/iOS platform and use the appropriate architecture to simulate the firmware.
+All I need to do is implement the syscalls and APIs for the macOS/iOS platform and use the appropriate architecture to simulate the binaries.
 Additionally, I've heard that Apple's vulnerability disclosure policy is more open and offers higher rewards, so I began shifting my research focus to Apple's products, such as macOS, starting in July 2023.

 As a farewell to my previous research, I decided to restate this topic in English today.